codacy-open-source-projects-scans/wget/docs/wget2.md

 ### `-4`, `--inet4-only`, `-6`, `--inet6-only`

   Force connecting to IPv4 or IPv6 addresses.
-With --inet4-only or -4, Wget2 will only connect to IPv4 hosts,
+With `--inet4-only` or `-4`, Wget2 will only connect to IPv4 hosts,
   ignoring AAAA records in DNS, and refusing to connect to IPv6 addresses specified in URLs.
-Conversely, with --inet6-only or -6, Wget2 will only connect to IPv6 hosts and ignore A records and IPv4 addresses.
+Conversely, with `--inet6-only` or `-6`, Wget2 will only connect to IPv6 hosts and ignore A records and IPv4 addresses.

   Neither options should be needed normally.
 By default, an IPv6-aware Wget2 will use the address family specified by the host's DNS record.
 If the DNS responds with both IPv4 and IPv6 addresses, Wget2 will try them in sequence until it finds one it can connect to.
-(Also see "--prefer-family" option described below.)
+(Also see `--prefer-family` option described below.)

   These options can be used to deliberately force the use of IPv4 or IPv6 address families on dual family systems, usually to aid debugging or to deal with broken network configuration.
-Only one of --inet6-only and --inet4-only may be specified at the same time.
+Only one of `--inet6-only` and `--inet4-only` may be specified at the same time.
 Neither option is available in Wget2 compiled without IPv6 support.

 ### `--prefer-family=none/IPv4/IPv6`